moodle-tui/moot/README.md

 ## Features
 As of now, the functionality is focused for students to upload their assignments and download files from the server.
-Currently only `topics` format courses are supported.
+Currently only `topics` and `weeks` format courses are supported.
 At least partially supported modules:
  - `Assignment` - description, attached files and file submission.
  - `Workshop` - description and file submission.
  - `Resource` - description and attached files.